Game of TUK

 For four weeks each year, students, divided into house teams according to their departments, and employees play for TUK supremacy.
 In the three rounds of the game, a total of approximately 3,550 students and employees participated.
 Detailed information about the game can be found on the Game of TUK website.

 New features, once again improved performance and infinitely more great feelings.
-Lace up your running shoes, polish your smartphones and get ready to fight for your heart.
+Lace up your running shoes, polish your smartphones, and get ready to go to battle for your house.

 What it's about?